jedisct1/wasm-crypto/README.md

 - Point validation, point addition, scalar multiplication with and without clamping over Curve25519 using the standard Ed25519 point encoding.
 - Fast point validation, hash-to-point, point addition, scalar multiplication over the [Ristretto](https://ristretto.group) prime-order group.
 - Scalar reduction, scalar multiplication, scalar inversion mod the order of the prime-order groups for multiparty computation and oblivious pseudorandom functions.

+## Javascript (TypeScript) bindings

+WASM-Crypto currently lacks a nice set of Javascript wrappers.

+This is fairly easy (see the [Terrarium access control example](https://github.com/jedisct1/fastly-terrarium-examples/tree/master/access_control_example) for an example), so if you think you can help, please do!